neelsoumya/dsSurvival_bookdown/README.md

 ## Introduction

-This is a bookdown with executable code demonstrating how to use the dsSurvival package to create survival models in DataSHIELD. dsSurvival builds privacy preserving survival models.
+This is a bookdown with executable code demonstrating how to use the dsSurvival package to create privacy preserving survival models in DataSHIELD. dsSurvival builds privacy preserving survival models.

 * https://github.com/neelsoumya/dsSurvivalClient